Valenwe/Social-Network-Hululu/README.md

 # Web project
 # social-network

-The purpose of this project is to use any tool we want in order to develop a working Social Network from scratch.
+The purpose of this project is to use any tool we want in order to develop a working Social Network from scratch (here called HULULU).
 For that, we use PHP as the backend language, and JavaScript for the frontend.

 ## Members: